 Add the garlic, ginger and half the chilli and cook, stirring, for 1 minute

-Add the lentils and diced pumpkin and bring to the boil.
+Add the broth, coconut milk, lentils and coriander stems to the pot and bring to a simmer